vivekbiragoni/Leetcode/Strings/2050-count-good-numbers/notes.md

+Sure, I can provide a better-formatted version for your markdown tool.
+Here it is:

 ### Problem: Count Good Numbers

 Given a digit string \( s \) of length \( n \), we need to count the number of "good" digit strings.
 A digit string is considered "good" if: